 - Premium Rewards Cards – If you happen to be a big spender, travel a lot, and are responsible about paying off your credit cards at the end of each month, this might be the category for you.
 Premium card holders are eligible for every award imaginable, including free airline tickets, concierge services, priority baggage handling, travel insurance, cash back and no foreign transaction fees.
 They even offer unlimited visits to VIP airport lounges.
 However, it comes with a cost.
 The annual fees can be as steep as $500.

 - Balance Transfer Cards – If you are looking to consolidate credit card debt, this is a popular option.
 Many card companies offer zero-percent interest for as long as 21 months on the balance transferred and zero-percent interest on purchases for the first 6–21 months.
 Some even offer premium rewards like double the cash back.
-It may be necessary to have a good-to-excellent credit rating to be approved.
+It may be necessary to have a good-to-excellent credit rating to be approved for credit card refinancing.
 Beware of transfer or annual fees.

 - Low Interest Cards – These are similar to balance transfer cards in that they use low-interest rates as an incentive to help you consolidate debt.
 Consumers could save hundreds of dollars in interest payments by transferring balances on to these cards.
 The downside is that the low-interest rate expires and you must have a very good-to-excellent credit score to qualify for one.